Savedo/re-form/README.md

 Usage
 =====

-You would like to create a react form component with the three input fields (name, age, email) having their own validations.
-There you go:
+Example case: Creating a react form component with three input fields (name, age, email) with their own validation.

 ```jsx
 import React from 'react';